-Zest and juice of 1 medium lime1 teaspoon finely grated lime zest, plus 2 tablespoons fresh juice
+Zest and juice of 1 medium lime(about 1 teaspoon finely grated lime zest, plus 2 tablespoons fresh juice)

-Preheat oven to 325 degrees F. Spread the pepitas in a single layer on an ungreased baking sheet.
+Preheat the oven to 325 degrees F. Spread the pepitas in a single layer on an ungreased baking sheet.
 Place in the oven and toast until the pepitas turn darker (they'll be a deep goldish brown) and are fragrant, about 8 to 10 minutes.
-Remove from the oven and carefully transfer the pepitas to a small plate or bow.
+Remove from the oven and carefully transfer the pepitas to a small plate or bowl.
 Set aside.
 Increase the oven temperature to 450 degrees F.

-Add the sweet potatoes, beans, jalapeno, radish, and cilantro and drizzle on another ¼ cup dressing.
+Add the sweet potatoes, beans, jalapeno, radish, and cilantro, then drizzle on another 1/4 cup of dressing.
 Toss to coat.
 Sprinkle with tortilla strips.
 Enjoy, with extra dressing as desired.

 MAKE IT VEGAN/DAIRY FREE: Swap a non-dairy yogurt for the Greek yogurt or use the dressing from this Grilled Corn Salad instead; omit the cheese.

 TO STORE: Mexican salad may be kept in an airtight storage container for up to 3 days.
 If possible, store your dressing in a separate container, and keep your tortilla chips outside of the refrigerator to keep crisp.

 TO MAKE AHEAD: You can prep all the ingredients for the salad (except the tortilla chips) and keep them separate or mix them together.
 Prepare the dressing, but store it separately from the Mexican salad ingredients.
 I recommend waiting to add the creamy cilantro lime dressing until a few hours before you serve it and waiting to add the tortilla chips until immediately before serving, so they stay crunchy.

 See the full blog post above for more tips on making this Mexican salad for meal prep!